Svito-zar/Svito-zar.github.io/index.md

 <img style="float: left; border: 5px solid white; padding-right: 10px;" src="assets/LinkedIn_pic.jpg" height="200" alt="portrait">
 I am a Ph.D. student in Machine Learning for Social Robotics at KTH Royal Institute of Technology, Stockholm, Sweden.

 My research is on generative models of non-verbal behavior, such as hand gestures and facial expressions.
+You can watch me explaining it [here](https://youtu.be/AS5VorjTwcg).

 I am working in the [EACare](http://www.csc.kth.se/cvap/EACare/) project, where we aim to develop a robot system to detect early signs of Dementia from the communicative behavior.
+My part is non-verbal behavior generation.